aaaaaa123456789/gb-debug-information/debuginfo.md

       to the [invalid index value][def-invalid].
       If this flag is cleared, the value field contains the lower 16 bits of the symbol's value, and the bank field contains the upper 16 bits of that value.
-    * **Banked symbol flag**: if set, it indicates that the symbol is banked.
+    * **Banked symbol flag**: as long as the address flag is set, if this flag is also set, it indicates that the symbol is banked.
-      Otherwise, the symbol is unbanked; in that case, the bank field is meaningless and MUST be set to zero.
+      Otherwise, the symbol is unbanked; in that case, the bank field SHOULD be set to zero.
       If the address flag is cleared, this flag is meaningless and MUST be cleared as well.
     * **Invalid size flag**: if set, it indicates that the size field contains a special value, not the size of an object.